nipo/nsl/lib/nsl_bnoc/chunked_link/chunked_link.md

 advance on the transport's `byte_ready` strobe, so a transport may latch bytes at any pace, including not at all while a batch is suspended.

+The subset also hosts `framed_chunker` / `framed_unchunker`, an
+independent pair transporting frames over a plain `nsl_bnoc.pipe` stream with 2-byte size headers (16 KiB max chunk).
+They share the chunking idea but none of the wire format or credit machinery above.